Ace Mahbaz

-Ace Mahbaz (born 25 June 1986) is an actor and writer, known for Small World and Sehen statt Hören.
-He was born in Tehran and raised in Europe, currently residing in London and Berlin.

-Personal life

-Ace Mahbaz is a well-known figure in the deaf community, having appeared in theatre plays and films using sign language.
-He currently resides in London and Berlin, and is fluent in six sign languages.
+Ace Mahbaz (born 25 June 1986) is a Deaf actor, writer and filmmaker.
+Born in Tehran and raised in Europe, he is well known as an artist in the Deaf community across Europe, with a long career in theatre performed in several sign languages.
+More recently he has become known as a screen actor, appearing in the BBC One drama Reunion (2025), and as a filmmaker.
+He divides his time between London and Berlin, and is fluent in six sign languages.

 Career

-As a teenager, Ace Mahbaz discovered his passion for performing on stage, which led him to create and perform plays in several European countries during his time in Italy and France.
-He is known for his exceptional skills in Visual Vernacular (VV), a form of performance art that create a visual narrative and has its roots in Deaf culture and has been developed over the last 40 years in many countries around the world.
-Mahbaz's strength lies in his ability to use VV to tell stories that are both emotionally powerful and visually captivating.
+As a teenager, Ace Mahbaz discovered his passion for performing on stage, which led him to create and perform plays in several European countries during time spent in Germany, Italy and France.
+He became known for his skill in Visual Vernacular (VV), a visual form of storytelling rooted in Deaf culture that uses the body, facial expression, rhythm and perspective to build a narrative without spoken language.
+He has used VV to tell stories that are both emotionally powerful and visually striking.